 - Use the EAP manager and supervisor support.
 As a part of your EAP benefit, managers and supervisors have unlimited access to a senior consultant who can provide advice, feedback and tools for how to have sensitive conversations with a struggling employee.

 By recognizing signs early and taking advantage of your EAP benefits, you can help mitigate the impact of mental health concerns in the workplace.
 Connecting your employees with resources early can help ensure your employees get the support they need to stay happy, healthy and productive at work.

 We Can Help

-In addition to the benefits available to all employees and family members, VITAL WorkLife offers resources to assist managers and supervisors in their role, including a Resource Site which includes training and education tools, engagement kits, program information and more.
+In addition to the resources available to all employees and family members, VITAL WorkLife offers resources to assist managers and supervisors in their role, including a Resource Site which includes training and education tools, engagement kits, program information and more.
 Managers and supervisors can also speak with one of our senior consultants for expert advice to address concerns or issues.
 To learn more, give VITAL WorkLife a call at 800.383.1908 or contact us here.